Prologue

 Lust felt a pang of guilt as she

-remembered how many of her own thoughts were living out there right now.
-She
+remembered how many of her own Thoughts were living out there right now.
+She knelt

-quickly brushed it aside though and knelt down to place a hand on the little
+to place a hand on the little boy’s shoulder.”

 “Don’t you worry about that,” she